 - Thru-hull: A thru-hull offers outstanding performance in tracking undersea objects.
 They can provide amazingly clear signals with small target separation.
 This style is often for larger fishing vessels and professional offshore use.
-There are many different materials of through-hull transducers.
+There are many different materials for through-hull transducers.
 To prevent corrosion caused by dissimilar metals, you should purchase in-hulls with bronze housings for a fiberglass boat.

 2. Mounting tools

 No matter what transducer you choose, you need a bevel gauge to measure the boat’s deadrise angle.
 Other than that, gather the following tools for each type.

 Get a Stern Saver glue-on transducer mounting system.
 Basically, it’s a board that can be adhered strongly to the boat.
 The kit comes with everything you need: one board, adhesive, mounting spike, template, sandpaper, alcohol pads, and rubber gloves.
 Also, prepare a hand drill to make holes on the board to attach the transducer.

 You need to test an in-hull before installing, and prepare a sealable and thin plastic bag.
 You will fill it with water to perform the test.

 For installation, the required tools are sandpaper, alcohol pads (or isopropyl alcohol and a few pieces of cloth), marine adhesive, cable ties, propylene glycol, and petroleum jelly.

 - Through hull transducers